 We tend to think of living wills, health care proxies, and durable powers of attorney as older persons’ issues, but most of the highly charged cases involving end-of-life issues have centered around young people who made headlines for a short period of time.
-Consider past cases such as Karen Ann Quinlan, Nancy Cruzan, and Terri Schiavo — these young women were left disabled without any instructions about their care beyond hazily recalled details of statements they made in their teens or in their twenties.
+Consider past cases such as Karen Ann Quinlan, Nancy Cruzan, and Terri Schiavo — these young women were left disabled without any instructions about their care beyond hazily recalled details of statements they made in their teens or in their 20s.

 Let’s examine each of these choices — which supplement your will — to see which might be right for you.

 Healthcare directions are generally spelled out in either a living will or — in states where a living will is not recognized — by a health care proxy.
 In some states these arrangements are designated as a Power of Attorney for Healthcare.

 A living will goes into great detail about how you want to be treated by your physician and your hospital if you are totally disabled with no hope of recovery.
 Perhaps you’re moving your residence to an assisted living facility or nursing home, or your life is in danger in a hospital — the facility, nursing home, or hospital will likely not admit you without a living will, or a similar document.

 Well-aired cases have made individuals more aware of what they might want to have in a living will, particularly terms dealing with resuscitation on the failure of our heart or lungs, as well as tubes and machines providing food, water, and a steady but externally assisted heartbeat.

 A health care proxy is closely akin to a living will, but with a health care proxy you name an individual to make healthcare decisions for you.
 Your health care proxy may address your preferences for end-of-life care, but the person you name as your “proxy” is the person who will step into your shoes to make the decisions you would have made if you remained able.